tchx84/yaas-web-gitorious-wiki/Home.markdown

 ## Assumptions

-You should be using [http://dev.laptop.org/git/bios-crypto/ bios-crypto] for your activations generation.
+You should be using <a href="http://dev.laptop.org/git/bios-crypto/">bios-crypto</a> for your activations generation.

 ## Packages
 The system is composed of 2 packages: